misaelnieto/misaelnieto.github.io/content/posts/setup-debian-server-for-python-deployment.md

 make && make install
 ```

-### Install GIT
+### Install git

 We use git for several projects.
 Debian Lenny's version is 1.5, and as of the
 date this post was written, the latest version is 1.7.2.1.
 Sooner or later we
-will need to upgrade, so I added the debian backports based on the
+will need to upgrade, so I added the Debian backports based on the
 instructions:

 First I added this line to `/etc/apt/sources.list`: